Coin Rarities & Related Topics: News and Analysis regarding scarce coins, markets, and coin collecting #160

 In my words, a penny in Pennsylvania, New Jersey, Delaware or Maryland would have been worth 10 Morris Units, equivalent to two-and-a-half grains of silver.
 A Georgia Penny was then equivalent to 15 Morris Units.
 A penny in New York or North Carolina then amounted to 24 Morris Units, equivalent to six grains of silver.
 In New Hampshire, Massachusetts, Rhode Island, Connecticut and Virginia, a penny would then have been equivalent to 32 Morris Units, or eight grains of silver.

 The Morris System, if adopted, would have required large numbers to indicate relatively small amounts of money.
 The purchase of a horse would have required tens of thousands of “Units”!
 People were not accustomed to such numbers and the coin denominations put forth in the Morris Proposal were not similar to coins then in circulation.
 Besides, the Continental Congress did not have the funds to establish a Mint, anyway.
 It was not until well after the U.S. Constitution was ratified in 1788 that a U.S. Mint became viable.

-III.
-The Other Morris Patterns
+Other Morris Patterns

 The main silver coin in the Morris system (the “Mark”) would not have been a “dollar” in the sense of a ‘Spanish Dollar’ or the later U.S. silver dollar.
 The “Mark,” a denomination of 1000 Units, was planned to contain 270 grains of silver.
 The Garrett Collection “Mark,” 1000 Unit pattern, is said to weigh a little less than 270 grains, 17.5 grams, 0.5625 Troy ounce, more than a U.S. half dollar.